Trump's two executive orders expand military power and call for "extreme vetting" of some visa seekers

 "We are not admitting into the country the very threats our soldiers are fighting overseas," Trump said during the swearing in ceremony for Defense Secretary James Mattis at the Pentagon.
 "We only want to admit those into our country who will support our country and love deeply our people."

+While Syria is the only country singled out by name in the order, it refers to countries previously flagged for restrictions and leaves open the possibility of including other nations.

+The order also suspends the U.S. Refugee Admissions Program for three months, limits the total number refugees to 50,000 in fiscal year 2017 and suspends waivers of in person interviews for visas.

-The State Department in a statement on Friday said it is working with the Departments of Homeland Security and Health and Human Services to put the executive order into effect.
+The State Department in a statement on Friday said it is working with the Departments of Homeland Security and Health and Human Services to put Trump's executive order into effect.

+And while no particular religion is mentioned, the order specifically identifies " those who would place violent ideologies over American law."

+"In addition, the United States should not admit those who engage in acts of bigotry or hatred (including "honor" killings, other forms of violence against women, or the persecution of those who practice religions different from their own) or those who would oppress Americans of any race, gender, or sexual orientation," the order says.

 Extreme vetting is an idea that evolved from Trump's controversial Muslim ban that he called for in Dec.
 2015, which would address concerns from some over refugees entering the country from terror-stricken nations.